-As long as GENERAL keeps track of column and row positions, they will "float" as new data is inserted.
+As new data is inserted, column and row positions will "float" as long as GENERAL keeps track of column and row positions.
 Once the column or row position is manually changed, it becomes "fixed", and GENERAL will not attempt to change the position.